Chilean lawmakers reach agreement to start work on new constitution | Politics

 Chilean lawmakers reach agreement to start work on new constitution

-The Chilean government and opposition lawmakers on Monday announced an agreement to begin drafting a new constitution, three months after a referendum overwhelmingly rejected a progressive first text to replace a dictatorship-era charter.
+The agreement would see the new constitution drafted over next year by a body of 50 so-called constitutional advisors elected by direct vote, based on a preliminary draft prepared by a commission of 24 experts.
+It would be submitted for referendum in November or December next year, with mandatory public participation.

+(Removes incorrect reference to the agreement being between the government and opposition lawmakers in para 1) SANTIAGO, Dec 12 (Reuters) -

-The Chilean government and opposition lawmakers on Monday announced an agreement to begin drafting a new constitution, three months after a referendum overwhelmingly rejected a progressive first text to replace a dictatorship-era charter.
+Chilean lawmakers on Monday announced an agreement to begin drafting a new constitution, three months after a referendum overwhelmingly rejected a progressive first text to replace a dictatorship-era charter.
 The agreement would see the new constitution drafted over next year by a body of 50 so-called constitutional advisors elected by direct vote, based on a preliminary draft prepared by a commission of 24 experts.

 It would be submitted for referendum in November or December next year, with mandatory public participation.
 It comes after Chileans voted in September against a proposed new constitution that would have been one of the world's most progressive charters, leading President Gabriel Boric to reshuffle his cabinet.